 Time4Learning is so effective that very little intervention is required.
 This works great if you’re homeschooling multiple children.

 Is Homeschooling for Me?

-I am a firm believer that a parent's influence in a child's life is the key.
+A parent’s influence in a child’s life is the key.
 No matter which curriculum you use, they will be watching you as the ultimate teacher.
-Luke 6:40 (NLT) says: "Students are no greater than their teacher.
-But the student who is fully trained will become like the teacher."
 In life, the parents teach the children; it may be on purpose or unintentional.
 Either way, they are taught.

-I tend to be eclectic when it comes to a homeschooling style.
-I mix curriculum and anything else I can get my hands on.
-I like to do things in an unconventional way.
-Some of the things that we use to teach our children are: Time4Learning, Switched On Schoolhouse, Abeka Math Workbooks, Wrap Ups, the Bible, the History Channel, movies, books, and I make worksheets on the computer.
+But you don’t have to homeschool in any “conventional” way!
+Many families tend to be eclectic when it comes to a homeschooling style.
+Several parents mix curriculum and anything else they can get their hands on.
+Some of the things a few families use to teach their children are: Time4Learning, Switched On Schoolhouse, Abeka Math Workbooks, Wrap Ups, the Bible, the History Channel, movies, books, and worksheets from the Internet.